Today’s Kidney Diet Cookbooks

 All Directors shall have access to senior management and other employees as necessary to fulfill their duties.
 The Board and the CEO shall encourage senior management’s participation at Board meetings to provide valuable insight and expertise on relevant matters being discussed.

+VIII.
 Board Access to Outside Advisors

 The Board shall have the power to hire independent legal, financial or other advisors as it may deem necessary, without first consulting or obtaining the approval of any officer of the Company.

-Share Ownership Policy
+X. Share Ownership Policy

+XI.
 Director Education and Orientation

-New Directors shall participate in the Company’s new Director orientation program in order to become educated about the Company.
+New Directors shall participate in the Company’s new director orientation program in order to become educated about the Company.
 The Company shall also encourage Directors to enhance their overall business management skills and to continue to educate themselves on certain matters such as accounting, finance, marketing and industry requirements and practices.

+XII.
 Change in Status; Acceptance of Other Directorships

+XIV.
 Annual Performance Evaluation of the Board

-Approved by the Board of Directors on March 10, 2011
+Approved by the Board of Directors on June 2, 2020.